studiopengpeng/ASCOMETAL/wp-content/plugins/better-wp-security/readme.txt

 iThemes Security (formerly Better WP Security) gives you over 30+ ways to secure and protect your WordPress site.
 On average, 30,000 new websites are hacked each day.
 WordPress sites can be an easy target for attacks because of plugin vulnerabilities, weak passwords and obsolete software.

 Most WordPress admins don't know they're vulnerable, but iThemes Security works to lock down Wordpress, fix common holes, stop automated attacks and strengthen user credentials.
-With one-click activation for most features, as well as advanced features for experienced users, our WordPress security plugin can help harden WordPress.
+With advanced features for experienced users, our WordPress security plugin can help harden WordPress.

 = Maintained and Supported by iThemes =